 - lead follow-up time;

 - administrative time for working on files, marketing campaigns, etc.;

 - appointment prep time such as previewing properties, data research, preparing comparative market analyses (CMAs);

 - self-improvement and education such as daily affirmations, practicing scripts, reading real estate news, attending seminars and completing continuing education.

 Most importantly, personal time needs to find its way into this schedule.
 “You” time for family commitments, personal holidays, vacations and other planned time off is just as important as production time.
 This eliminates the one dominant excuse for not following a daily schedule.

 Critique and improve

 Honestly critique yourself and your business associates.
-What were your strengths and weaknesses in 2016?
+What were your strengths and weaknesses in 2017?
 What could you be doing better, or more of?
 Identify the challenges in your business plan which will require a special effort and the daily steps you can take to meet them.
-As you move forward through 2017, what new challenges are you encountering?
+As you move forward through 2018, what new challenges will you encounter?
 What adjustments need to be made to remain focused on achieving set goals?

 Keep track of your numbers and those of your agents.
 Review your business plan weekly, and make sure your agents stay on track.

 Make adjustments to your plan as you go.
 A business plan is not set in stone — it’s a work-in-progress.
 Things change, and you simply change with them to take full advantage of the change.
 If you or your agents fall behind, make corrections.
 If you find yourself ahead of your goals in the short run, do not ease up as your long-term performance is the test of success, and annual real estate transactions are highly cyclical.